Bruno Alves: Zenit Saint Petersburg

-On 3 August 2010, aged 28, Alves signed with Russian Premier League side FC Zenit Saint Petersburg for €22 million, joining compatriots Danny and Fernando Meira in the squad.
+On 3 August 2010, aged 28, Alves signed with Russian Premier League side Zenit Saint Petersburg for €22 million, joining compatriots Danny and Fernando Meira in the squad.
 Upon his arrival, head coach Luciano Spalletti described him as a very important player for the team, noting his experience, ability in the air and strong character.

 Alves scored his first goal for the side on 30 September 2010, against former team AEK Athens in the group stage of the UEFA Europa League.